roscopecoltran/etcdrest/README.md

 # etcd-rest

-Create REST API in Go using etcd as a backend and using JSON schema for validation.
+Create REST API in Go using etcd as a backend with JSON schema for validation.

 ## Usage